- Further development of our Risk Culture Framework

 How we do it

-Our Risk Culture program continues to reinforce the importance of responsible employee behavior by highlighting five expected behaviors.
+Our Risk Culture program see chapter Risk culture continues to reinforce the importance of responsible employee behavior by highlighting five expected behaviors.
 Training in this has been mandatory for all employees since 2010, while Red Flags provide a link between risk-related conduct and performance management.

 We continued to follow developments around the implementation of the UN Guiding Principles on Business and Human Rights (UNGP HR).
 Our interactions with our stakeholders indicated that the greatest risk of human rights abuses are within our client and vendor relationships.
 To this end, we have integrated human rights risks into the due diligence process of our group-wide Environmental and Social (ES) Policy Framework.

 Going forward, we will continue to strengthen risk culture and to work with our stakeholders to observe societal trends and discuss their implications for the financial sector.
 See chapter Stakeholder dialog